mberacochea/nextflow-curso-herramientas-computacionales-2025/lesson-5/README.md

 ## Objective

-Adapt the pipeline to process multiple samples by reading input from a CSV samplesheet.
-This lesson introduces the meta map concept, which is essential for tracking sample information throughout the pipeline.
+This lesson demonstrates how to process multiple samples using a CSV samplesheet.
+It introduces the meta map pattern for tracking sample information throughout the pipeline.

 ## Workflow in Bash